blade-sensei/learning/lessons/lesson.md

 ## Arrays

+### What is it ?

+It's a kind of data structure, like a big tool box.

+### Why we use it

+Use it to store different or same data information in the SAME variable/place.

+A basic reason: If your game/web application... needs to handle fruits, you need array to store all fruits names for example, in order don't create a variable or each of fruits.

+So each time we need to manage the concept of LIST, GROUP ... we need an array.

+### How

+Array provide functions and ways to manage them, like add, delete, find and pick up a specific element or our array.

+### Representation of arrays in memory

 In memory, les elements d'un array sont stockés cote à cote dans un seul/meme bloque de mémoire

-Store many data in the same variable, and also sort/organize them if needed

-For example, if we need to store 30 fruits, it's a bad idea to create 30 variables of fruits to complecated to manipulate and manage

-so we can store all fruits information in 1 same place/variable, and if for example we need to sort alphabetically you can do it.

-### Representation of arrays in memory

 ### Create